What Adventists Believe About the Trinity

 One influential error, known as the Arian heresy (named after a church leader in Egypt called Arius), taught that Jesus was not fully and eternally God.
 Instead, Jesus was a created being who came after the Father and was inferior to Him.

-Within the next few centuries, the doctrine of the Trinity became firmly established in the Christian Church, partially in opposition to this anti-trinitarian teaching.
-The doctrine of the Trinity was supported by the Roman Catholic Church, which was the official church of the Roman Empire, and later by many other Protestant denominations.
+Within the next few centuries (400s-500s AD), the doctrine of the Trinity became firmly established in the Christian Church, partially in opposition to this anti-trinitarian teaching.5 The doctrine of the Trinity was supported by the Roman Catholic Church, which was the official church of the Roman Empire, and later by most other Protestant denominations.

 Now, let’s look at what Adventists believe about the Trinity.